 - (a) The following are the final dates for enrolment, discontinuation and course changes: - i.
-Final date for an Application to Enrol: - Domestic undergraduate first-year students (excluding College of Education students): 10 December 2011.
-Note: A domestic undergraduate first-year student is defined as a domestic student who has never enrolled at UC before and includes domestic students transferring from other institutions.

-- b.
-College of Education first-year students: must Apply for Programme Entry and Enrolment by 4 weeks prior to the official course start date. - c.
-Advancing domestic students: 10 January 2012. - d.
-All international students: 7 days prior to the official course start date. - The closing dates above are final dates.
+Final date for an Application to Enrol: - Domestic undergraduate first-year students (excluding College of Education students): second Monday in December in the year preceding that for which enrolment is sought. - Note: A domestic undergraduate first-year student is defined as a domestic student who has never enrolled at UC before and includes domestic students transferring from other institutions. - College of Education first-year students: must Apply for Programme Entry and Enrolment by 4 weeks prior to the official course start date. - Advancing domestic students: second Monday in January of the year of enrolment - d.
+All international students: 7 days prior to the official course start date. - e.
+The closing dates above are final dates.
 All students must submit their Application to Enrol no later than the dates above.
-Late applications will be considered on the basis of priority and availability. - ii.
+Late applications will be

+- considered on the basis of priority and availability. - ii.
 Final date to accept an Enrolment Offer is the end of the first day of the official course start date.
-Students who accept their offer after the end of the first day of the official course start date may loose their place in previously approved courses or programmes.
-Late enrolment is subject to the approval of the Head of Department/School concerned and may be declined.
-Note: For official course start dates, refer to page 5 of the Guide to Enrolment.
+Students who accept their offer after the end of the first day of the official course start date may lose their place in previously approved courses or programmes.
+Late enrolment is subject to the approval of the Head of Department/School concerned and may be declined. - iii.

-- iii.
 Final date to complete change of enrolment and withdraw with a full refund is the second Friday after the official course start date with the exception of summer courses, short courses, field trips and teaching practices. - a.
-The final date to complete change of enrolment and withdraw with a full refund for Summer Programme courses is the first Friday after the official course start date (except for field trips and teaching practices) for a course less than six weeks duration; or the second Friday after the official course start date (except for field trips and teaching practices) for a course of six or more weeks duration. - b.
-The final date to complete change of enrolment and withdraw with a full refund for field trips and teaching practices is the official course start date. - c.
-Addition of courses after these dates will be subject to the approval of the relevant Head of Department/School. - iv.
+The final date to complete change of enrolment and withdraw with a full refund for Summer Programme courses is the first Friday after the official course start date (except for field trips and teaching practices) for a course less than six weeks duration; or the second Friday after the official course start date (except for field trips and teaching practices) for a course of six or more weeks duration. - The final date to complete change of enrolment and withdraw with a full refund for field trips and teaching practices is the official course start date. - Addition of courses after these dates will be subject to the approval of the relevant Head of Department/School. - iv.
 Final date for discontinuation of enrolment and courses, with deletion of courses from record (no fees refund): - a.
-Semester 1: 30 April 2012; - b.
-Whole Year courses: 30 June 2012; - c.
-Semester 2 courses: 31 August 2012; - d.
-Cross Year courses: 21 August 2012; - Anytime Start courses and other courses of six weeks duration or more not covered above (excluding summer courses and short courses): six weeks from the official course start date; - f.
-Summer Programme courses less than six weeks duration: first Friday after the official course start date;
+Semester 1: 30 April 2013; - b.
+Whole Year courses: 30 June 2013; - c.
+Semester 2 courses: 31 August 2013; - d.
+Cross Year courses: 31 August 2013; - Anytime Start courses and other courses of six weeks duration or more not covered above (excluding summer courses and short courses): six weeks from the official course start date;

-- g.
-Summer Programme courses six or more weeks duration: six weeks after the official course start date; - There is no refund provision for students once they have commenced the field trip component of any summer course or teaching practice.
+- Enrolment and Fees Policies and Regulations - f.
+Summer Programme courses less than six weeks duration: first Friday after the official course start date; - g.
+Summer Programme courses six or more weeks duration: seven weeks after the official course start date; - There is no refund provision for students once they have commenced the field trip component of any summer course or teaching practice.